Assad says Syria will wipe out mosque attackers

 The mosque bombing took place in the same Mazraa district of central Damascus where a car bomb killed more than 60 people one month ago, another sign that Syria's civil war had penetrated to the heart of Assad's capital.

-Assad's artillery positions on the northern edge of Damascus pounded the rebel-held south-western towns of Derayya and Moadamiya on Friday and a Damascus resident said the smell of gunpowder hung over the centre of the city.
+Assad's artillery positions on the northern edge of Damascus pounded the rebel-held southwestern towns of Derayya and Moadamiya on Friday and a Damascus resident said the smell of gunpowder hung over the center of the city.

 The 47-year-old president has deployed air strikes, artillery barrages and Scud-type missiles to hit rebel fighters who control swathes of eastern and northern Syria and have challenged his hold over most of the country's main cities.